 Right after I arrived in Lisbon, I’ve noticed that Portuguese had a major sweet tooth.
 There were plenty of bakeries and pastry shops around selling heavy on cream, egg yolks and sugar goodies.
 The whole city is filled with charming chocolaterias and yummy-looking galaterias.

-Here is a list of best Portuguese desserts you can’t afford to miss when in Lisbon (or any other Portuguese city, village and town):
+Here is a list of best Portuguese desserts you can’t afford to miss when in Lisbon (or must eat in Porto, or any other Portuguese city, village and town):

 World’s famous egg custard tart in filo dough that is best served warm, fresh out of the oven and sprinkled with cinnamon and powdered sugar.